 Suppose you have a child or children that you need to leave for a daycare to attend your work.
 In that daycare, the staff will attend to their needs and perform some activities to entertain them while you are away.
 They will feed them and also play with them.
 They take them to bed for a nap and so on.

 In the daycare for dogs, the same thing happens.
 When you leave them for work, they need to be attended to by someone.
 But where are you going to leave them?
 With whom?
 That is where choosing the right doggy daycare comes in.
 They offer different services that your dog will enjoy and will make you satisfied in the process.
 The facility you are going to choose will let them play with other dogs and people.
-They will have the chance to run outdoors, and other activities that are under their curriculum.
+They will have the chance to run outdoors and do other activities that are under their curriculum.

 How Much Does It Cost?